ElTimuro/strategem-zero/README.md

 - Tailwind
 - Hosted on Vercel

+## Upcoming
+- Rounds with a list to compelte for points

 ## Know Issues

 It is currently not possible to acccess all strategems, since some require the same base input, cutting of the longer ones.